Eamonmca/Single-Cell-Fuzzy-Labels/README.md

 Single-Cell-Fuzzy-Labels library.
-This function is designed to address the common issue in single cell data analysis where identical cells may have different annotations due to various factors such as differences in annotation methods, experimental conditions, or biological variability.
-The ‘harmonise’ function uses a fuzzy labeling approach to match cell type labels across different datasets, thereby enabling more accurate integration and comparison of single cell datasets from different studies or conditions.
+This function is designed to address the common issue in single cell data analysis where identical cells may have different annotations due to various factors such as differences in annotation methods.
+The ‘harmonise’ function uses a fuzzy labeling approach to match cell type labels across different datasets, thereby enabling more accurate integration and comparison of single cell datasets with different annotation schemas.

 ``` python
 query.obs['mapped_predictions'] = harmonise.map_old_labels_to_new(list(query.obs['predicted_labels'].values), Label_alias_dict)